-Creature Comforts Athena Paradiso returns to cans again this March.
+Creature Comforts Athena Paradiso returns to cans again to kick off the new year.

 Athena Paradiso is a spin on the brewery’s year-round Athena Berliner Weisse.
 This release features tart cherry, raspberry, and cranberry, which complements a Guava & Passionfruit edition the brewery also releases seasonally.

 David Stein, Co-Founder, says “We love how fruit plays with the acidity in Athena.
 Also, depending on the fruit used the beer will often take on its color – this version in particular will be a dark pink.”
 The “Paradiso” is meant to instill a vision of paradise and prepare consumers that they are on the verge of going on a beautiful fruit journey.

-Creature Comforts Athena Paradiso will be available in both 12-ounce cans and draft again starting March 1st.
+Creature Comforts Athena Paradiso will be available in both 12-ounce cans and draft again starting in mid-January.

 Wild Heaven Height of Civilization, the brewery’s barrel aged Civilization Barleywine returns to the wild this week.